aselafernando/BeanMPX-STM32/README.md

 #define MPX_CRC_HANDLE hcrc /*If your STM32 has hardware CRC, otherwise comment out to disable hardware crc*/
 ```

-Include mpx.h in your main.c
-Setup the interrupt handlers in main.c to call mpx_rx_interrupt(); on the rising and falling edges of the
+Include mpx.h in your main.c and setup the interrupt handlers in main.c to call mpx_rx_interrupt() on the rising and falling edges of the
-MPX_RX pin and mpx_timer_interrupt(); when the timer referred to by MPX_TIM_HANDLE overflows.
+MPX_RX pin and mpx_timer_interrupt() when the timer referred to by MPX_TIM_HANDLE overflows.

-Initialise the MPX driver calling mpx_init(); with a callback function that is invoked upon recieving valid frames.
+Initialise the MPX driver calling mpx_init() with an optional callback function that is invoked upon recieving valid frames.

-Use mpx_send(); to send data on the bus, with an optional callback.
+Use mpx_send() to send data on the bus, with an optional callback.

-##Sample main.c
+## Sample main.c

 ```C++
 #include "main.h"